Thermionix/arch-scripts/README.md

 Please read the ArchWiki [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) and the [General Recomendations](https://wiki.archlinux.org/index.php/General_recommendations), also read the script.

-For new improvements and bugs fill an issue in GitHub or make a pull request.
-Please test it in a VirtualBox virtual machine (recommended) before running on hardware.
+For new improvements and bugs file an issue in GitHub or make a pull request.
+Please test it in a VirtualBox virtual machine before running it on hardware.

 ### Installation